 Sample Weekly Schedule

-All Skills Core Course covers integrated skills, including speaking, listening, reading, writing, vocabulary, and grammar.
+All Skills Core Course helps students build integrated academic English skills, including speaking, listening, reading, writing, vocabulary, and grammar.
 Read more about the core course.

-Elective Courses cover academic content and themes such as Communications, Innovation and Technology, Leadership, Marketing, Resiliency, and Sustainability.
+Elective Courses help students develop English for communicating about academic content and themes such as Communications, Innovation and Technology, Leadership, Marketing, Resiliency, and Sustainability.
 Read more about elective courses.

-Lectures by Penn Professors occur once a week on a topic related to the elective courses.
+Lectures by Penn Professors occur on topics related to the elective courses.
 Read more about lectures by Penn professors.

 Socio-cultural Activities and Field Work are organized for students for 3-5 hours per week.
 Read more about activities and field work.

-Language proficiency at CEFR level of B1- as demonstrated by TOEFL iBT of 57+, TOEFL PBT of 487+, IELTS of 5.5+, or TOEIC of 550+.
+Students must be at least 18 years old and have a language proficiency at the CEFR level of B1- as demonstrated by TOEFL iBT of 57+, TOEFL PBT of 487+, IELTS of 5.5+, or TOEIC of 550+.
 If you do not have a test score but believe you are at an intermediate level or higher, you can participate in an online placement test to determine eligibility after submitting your application.
 If you do not qualify for the program, all application materials will be returned to you.